SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ### Dear Security Team,

-I'm writing to report a *potential security vulnerability* in your display of Consolidated CDA documents.
-To be clear, I haven't confirmed whether your EHR products are vulnerable to the issues below, but I have found that they *affect some production EHR systems*, and I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).
+I'm writing to report a *potential security vulnerability* in the display of Consolidated CDA documents.
+To be clear, I haven't tested whether your EHR products are vulnerable to the issues below, but I have found that they *affect some production EHR systems*, and I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).

 In short, the concern has to do with the use of XSLT "stylesheets" to display externally-supplied C-CDA documents in the EHR.
 To be specific:
-**the ready-to-go stylesheet provided by HL7 (which I've seen broadly adopted by many EHR vendors) were not designed with security in mind -- and this can leave EHRs vulnerable to attacks by maliciously-composed documents.**
+**the CDA.xsl stylesheet provided by HL7 (which I've seen broadly adopted by many EHR vendors) can  leave EHRs vulnerable to attacks by maliciously-composed documents.**

 The "TL;DR" version is: If you're using XSLT stylesheets to render C-CDAs in your EHR, make sure you understand the security implications.
 Otherwise you